 The term “hypoallergenic” simply means the product is less likely to cause an allergic reaction.
 It’s important to know that while the likelihood of a reaction is small, it’s never zero.
 A well-formulated hypoallergenic oil avoids common allergens like certain nut oils, gluten, and parabens.
 The goal is to create a product that is as neutral and non-reactive as possible.
 This allows your massage therapist to achieve the perfect glide and your skin to feel nourished and calm, without any unwanted surprises.
 We prioritize using high-quality, professional products to ensure your comfort and safety during every massage service.

-Common Myths About Hypoallergenic Products
+Common Myths About Hypoallergenic Oils

 One of the biggest myths is that you can’t have an allergic reaction to something natural, especially essential oils.
 The truth is, you absolutely can.
 Many people don’t realize that an allergic reaction can occur with essential oils, particularly when they are applied directly to the skin without being properly diluted in a carrier oil.
 Potent oils like cinnamon, lemongrass, and even tea tree can be irritating for sensitive individuals.
 That’s why a truly hypoallergenic product will either be fragrance-free or use botanicals known for their gentle, calming properties, always in safe, diluted amounts.

-Ingredients Your Sensitive Skin Will Love
+Gentle Ingredients Your Sensitive Skin Will Love

 When you have sensitive skin, what goes on your body is just as important as what goes in it.
 The right massage oil can make the difference between a truly blissful experience and an itchy, uncomfortable one.
 The good news is that you don’t have to settle for irritation.
 Nature offers some incredible, gentle ingredients that nourish the skin without causing a reaction.
 These are the building blocks of a great hypoallergenic massage oil and the ones we trust for our clients.